Estimating the Impact of Weather on Agriculture: Analysis Plan

 From this general set-up, we estimate six versions of the model: three linear and three quadratic.
 For each model, a single weather variable is considered.
 For the linear specification:

 For the quadratic specification:

-All of the regression models will be estimated for each perpetuation, following Table~\ref{tab:sourcesetc}.
-A visualization of the extraction methods used is presented in Figure~\ref{fig:features}.
-This is a substantial number of regressions, given the variables defined (22 weather variables for six countries, six weather products for rainfall, three weather products for temperature, ten obfuscations, six specifications, two units of analysis).\footnote{We also test a series of linear combinations of temperature and rainfall data for each of the possible combinations of rainfall and temperature satellite source (six data products for rainfall with three data products for temperature).
-We only test combinations of rainfall and temperature for the same type of obfuscation.
+All of the regression models are estimated for each permutation of the data (see Table~\ref{tab:sourcesetc}).
+This is a substantial number of regressions, given the number of variables defined (14 rainfall, eight temperature variables), the number of countries (six), the number of remote sensing products (six rainfall, three temperature), the number of extraction methods (ten), and the number of outcomes (two).
+This gives us a total of 77,760 different regressions: each of our six models on the 12,960 different data sets.\footnote{We also test a series of 51,840 linear combinations of temperature and rainfall data for each of the possible combinations of rainfall and temperature weather products (six data products for rainfall with three data products for temperature).
+We only test combinations of rainfall and temperature for the same extraction method.
 For the linear combinations, we estimate each with the linear specification, but estimate two linear combinations with the quadratic specification.
-These are presented in Appendix Section~\ref{sec:aplinearcomboresults}.}
+These are presented in Appendix~\ref{sec:aplinearcomboresults}.
+The 77,760 standard regressions plus the 51,840 linear combinations give us a total of 129,600 regressions results presented in this paper.} By varying both specifications and data, we seek to define a robust set of outcomes by combining the multiple analysis approach of \cite{SimonsohnEtAl20} with the multiverse approach of \cite{SteegenEtAl16}.